 - I highly recommend an in-oven meat thermometer!
 This takes the guesswork out of cooking a larger cut.
-Here’s a great one that we own and love!
 This prevents constantly opening/closing the oven door and resists the urge to cut into a piece of meat before it’s ready.

 - You will definitely need a roasting pan.
-I love my Nordic Ware Roasting Pan, but we also grab the disposable ones when we are making this for a party or transporting.
+I love my Nordic Ware Roasting Pan, but we also grab the disposable roasting pans when we are making this for a party or transporting.

-- Not necessary, but a cool tool to have: Shredder claws.
+- Shredder claws.
 Forks are just no competition for big pieces of meat.
 We use these when shredding.

 - BBQ Grill Gloves are also handy when pulling it out of the oven.
 Sometimes those clunky oven-mitts don’t give you enough grip.